contractlevel/yield/README.md

 **Solution**: YieldCoin abstracts ALL of that away.
 Deposit your stablecoin into the Contract Level Yield system, from your chain of choice, to earn the highest yield from the safest, most reliable services across the web3 ecosystem.

-Stablecoin depositors receive a share token in return for their deposits, representing their share of the total value (deposits + yield) in the system.
+Stablecoin depositors receive YieldCoin, a share token, in return for their deposits, representing their share of the total value (deposits + yield) in the system.
 Depositing a stablecoin can also be considered "buying" YieldCoin.
 YieldCoin is the share received for depositing into the system, with the basic idea being that a holder will be able to "sell" (their YieldCoin) for a higher USD value than they bought it.
 This is because the stablecoin deposits will not go down in value, and reliable yield will be generated.
-Hence the name YieldCoin.

 The protocol and chain with the highest APY, where the system funds are allocated is known as the `Strategy`.